 - Monthly benefit on the date the option is used

 My Review of the Singlife CareShield Plans

-Among the 3 insurers that offer CareShield Life supplement plans, I personally feel that Aviva’s plan provides you with the most bang for your buck, offering you a multitude of benefits and features not offered by other insurers.
+Among the 3 insurers that offer CareShield Life supplement plans, I personally feel that Singlife with Aviva’s plan provides you with the most bang for your buck, offering you a multitude of benefits and features not offered by other insurers.